Montclair Hit-And-Run Accident Attorneys

 The law recognizes the severity of hit-and-run accidents and the potential for substantial damages.
 Unlike states with restrictive damage caps, hit-and-run victims in the Golden State can seek compensation to the full extent of their losses.

-However, the specific amount you can recover will depend on several factors, including the severity of your injuries, pain and suffering, insurance policy limits, and more.
+However, the specific amount you can seek compensation for will depend on several factors, including the severity of your injuries, pain and suffering, insurance policy limits, and more.
 Consult with Montclair hit-and-run accident attorneys to discuss your case and determine the potential value of your claim.

 The duration of a hit-and-run investigation can vary significantly, depending on several factors.